scc416/draw-bar-chart/README.md

 # Draw Bar Chart

 A library that draw bar chart.
-The library has one function, this function can handle bar chart with stacked values, positive and/or negative values.
+The library has one function, this function can handle bar chart with stacked (or not stacked) values, positive and/or negative values.

 ## Table of Content